-Millions around the world viewed the “Great Conjunction” of Jupiter and Saturn in the southwest sky Monday evening as Jupiter “caught up with” and passed Saturn, appearing as one bright star from our earthly vantage point even though their orbits are millions of miles apart.
+Millions around the world viewed the “Great Conjunction” of Jupiter and Saturn in the southwest sky Monday, December 21, 2020 as Jupiter “caught up with” and passed Saturn, appearing as one bright star from our earthly vantage point even though their orbits are millions of miles apart.
 This close a conjunction between the two has not happened since 1623–four hundred years ago–and it has been over 800 years since the “Great Conjunction,” as Galileo called it, has happened at night, visible to the entire world, weather permitting.
 NASA has a nice article with photos at their site, see “The Great Conjunction of Jupiter and Saturn.”

 Some have called this the “Christmas Star,” making reference to the account in the gospel of Matthew in which “wise men from the East” came to Jerusalem, reporting to King Herod the Great that the “king of the Jews” had been born, heralded by the appearance of “his star in the east.”
 This reference appears to refer to some kind of astrological “sign” that would have appeared around the time of Jesus’ birth.
 Indeed, astrology played an enormous role in Hellenistic and Roman history and culture with many recorded instances, both in texts and coins, whether heralding or predicting major events.
 In fact, it was even a crime in Roman imperial times to plot the horoscope of the Emperor, given the widespread belief that the positions of the constellations and the movement of the Sun, moon, and planets through them, were such powerful indicators of significant fateful events in human affairs.